 For this reason, cybersecurity is one of the fastest-growing and most important computer science fields in the U.S. Learning to detect and prevent cyberattacks is a vital component for many tech companies, and one great way to pick up the skills necessary to become a data security professional is by taking a cybersecurity bootcamp.

-In order to land even entry-level cybersecurtiy jobs, applicants need at least one certification to demonstrate their knowledge of secure coding practices, risk management, identifying attacks, and many more core areas of study.
+To land an entry-level cybersecurity job, applicants need at least one certification to demonstrate their knowledge of secure coding practices, risk management, identifying attacks, ethical hacking, and many more technical skills.

 How Much Do Cybersecurity Jobs Pay?

-For intermediate and high-level cybersecurity positions, the average salary routinely reaches six figures.
-Granted, these positions generally require related degrees in computer science, as well as multitude of cybersecurity certifications and relevant working experience.
-However, most of these are positions that anyone starting out in cybersecurity can look to grow towards.
-Here are five of the most highly paid cybersecurity jobs for 2020:
+For intermediate and high-level cybersecurity jobs, the average salary is in the six figures.
+Such positions generally require related degrees in computer science, and a multitude of cybersecurity certifications and relevant working experience.
+However, most of these are positions that anyone starting out in cybersecurity can look to grow into.

 - Cybersecurity Manager/Administrator: $136,625

 There are even reports of freelance ethical hackers being paid up to $500,000 per year to seek out and penetrate network security weaknesses of huge companies like Tesla.
 Of course, before you start shooting for such huge payouts, it’ll be necessary to undergo education and training and receive the required certifications needed to do such work.